gvwilson/thirdbit/src/talks/sdgc/index.md

 --

--   "…if you want to know what parts of the project are suffering the most, pay attention to what the team is having meetings about"
+-   "If you want to know what parts of the project are suffering the most, pay attention to what the team is having meetings about."
--   "Managing technical debt is about restoring consistency."
--   …and many other insights
+-   And many other insights

 ---

-## Central vs. Local Control
+## Central vs. Distributed Control

 <div class="row">
   <div class="col-4">